Our Program

 Facilitated by Audrey Valbuena, Shikha Subramaniam

-User research looks at putting audience needs first and forming the solution second.
-In newsrooms, we see this as a way to help bring greater content-audience fit to our most ambitious stories, to tell them in more poignant, empathetic, and responsible ways.
-In this session, we’ll run through some low-effort, high-impact user research methods that you can use in the story development process to make sure your work has the greatest impact with its intended audience.
+User research is about listening to and understanding from our audiences.
+In newsrooms, we see this as a way to help tailor our stories to readers’ needs, and tell them in more poignant, empathetic, and responsible ways.
+Whether a reporter, editor, designer, or developer, you can use some some low-effort, high-impact user research methods in your idea development process to make sure your work has the greatest impact with its intended audience.

 If journalism has utility, why can't we measure it?
 Exploring creative approaches to impact assessment